How to Host a Tailgate Party at Home

 Whenever I’m making a menu for a gathering of any sort, I take a few things into consideration:

-• Do you want your tailgate party to have a theme?
-If so, choose your food based on this, like a Mexican Flavors Night.
+- Do you want your tailgate party to have a theme?
+If so, choose your food based on this, like a Mexican Flavors Night or BBQ Main Dishes.
 You could decide the theme based on where your team is from (hello, South Louisiana food at our football parties—I see you!) or you could choose a cuisine you love and travel the world via your tastebuds.

-• What kinds of foods will be less messy (if there are kids in attendance)?
+- What kinds of foods will be less messy (if there are kids in attendance)?
 Chip crumbs are real, so are dip drips.
 Finger food for kids is tricky, especially if they’re moving around, but as a rule, I like something that’s one bite and less messy.
-(Think something like these Bruschetta Pinwheels and Pesto Sun-Dried Tomato Pinwheels.)
+(Think something like these Bruschetta Puff Pastry Pinwheels or Pesto Pinwheels with Sun-dried Tomatoes.)

 When I’ve thought these through, I will search through cookbooks and recipes online to find the perfect combination of foods for us to enjoy as we cheer on our team.